-If you are a US citizen who has never lived in the US, your "voting address" is the street address of the last place your US citizen parent lived in the US.
+If you are a US citizen who has never lived in the US, your "voting address" is the street address of the last place your US citizen parent (or spouse) lived in the US.
 If both of your parents are US citizens, you may use the last US address of either one.

-16. I CAN'T REMEMBER MY LAST US ADDRESS, HOW DO I FIND IT?
+6. FP-6: I CAN'T REMEMBER MY LAST US ADDRESS, HOW DO I FIND IT?